yasminenuhaily/cse15l-lab-reports/LabReport4.md

 **Step 6**
 ![Image](step6.png) <br>

-Keys pressed: `ctrl+v <enter` in order to run `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` as I had copied the path to run JUnit from `test.sh` to run the tests to show that they would fail.
+Keys pressed: `javac ListExamples.java` to compile the code, then `ctrl+v <enter` in order to run `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` as I had copied the path to run JUnit from `test.sh` to run the tests to show that they would fail.

 **Step 7**
 ![Image](step7.png) <br>